The 8 Most Popular Residential Architectural Styles

 Tudor Revival

 Tudor Revival homes, inspired by medieval English architecture, are marked by steeply pitched roofs, decorative half-timbering, tall narrow windows, and massive chimneys.
-Though less common in Florida, these storybook homes are admired for their character and craftsmanship.
+Though less common in Florida, these homes are admired for their character and craftsmanship.

 Tudors often feature rich wood accents, arched interior doorways, and cozy rooms that contrast with their dramatic exteriors.
-In upscale communities, the style may be blended with modern interiors or expanded into larger estates that retain the historical charm while offering contemporary comforts.
+In upscale communities, the style may be blended with modern interiors or expanded into larger estates that retain historical charm while offering contemporary comforts.

 Ranch and Mid-Century Modern